Exploring Refractory Metals: Characteristics and Industrial Significance

 Rhenium (Re)

 Rhenium does not have a specific ore, as it was discovered by German scientists in platinum and columbium ores in 1925.
 Thus, it is the most recently discovered refractory metal of all.
-Due to the fact that the element occurs so rarely, it is the most expensive of all refractory elements.
+Since the element occurs so rarely, it is the most expensive of all refractory elements.

 Most often, rhenium is used as an alloy for other refractory metals.
 In this way, the ductility and tensile strength can be enhanced greatly.
 It is typically applied in the construction of nuclear reactors, gyroscopes and electronic components.
 However, the most common use of rhenium is as a catalyst for reaction such as oxidation or hydrogenation.